 The Center for Counseling and Disability Services (CCDS)

 The Center for Counseling and Disability Services [leaflet] are available for students in English as free of charge if encountering difficulties and/or anxious feelings while the duration of study.
 The details of student problems will be kept strictly confidential.

-You may contact the center directly even prior to your program starts for more details.
+You may contact the center directly for more details even before your program starts.

 The Student Health Care Center (SHCC)

 The Student Health Care Center conducts activities to maintain student health and promote healthy lifestyles while offering a variety of consultations and services concerning health.
 In addition to the main office on Kawauchi-Kita Campus, the Student Health Care Center has branch health care offices on the Katahira, Medical/Dental School, Engineering, and Agriculture campuses, where we provide health consultations and medical services.

 What disaster management activities does Tohoku University conduct?

 Tohoku University founded the Disaster Management Promotion Office to utilize the lessons of the Great East Japan Earthquake and take all possible safety measures for future disasters.
 Using the Earthquake Early Warning System, warnings are issued before earthquakes to notify people to take precautions.
 The university also has a Safety Confirmation system (English/日本語) to confirm the safety of all students and staff in case of an emergency.

 Also, refer to Japan Travel Updates after the 3.11 Earthquake